Why Emergency Prep Isn’t Just for Preppers: 7 Must-Have Items

 One of the most basic hygiene items to have is soap and water.
 Making sure that everyone’s hair, body and hands regularly get cleaned helps decrease germ related illnesses from impacting an individual’s health.
 Washing hands can reduce diarrhea-related illnesses by 30 percent and respiratory infections by 20 percent.

 Other hygiene items that will help make life easier down the road is a toothbrush and toothpaste.
-Not keeping up on dential hygiene can cause unnecessary pain and health problems in an already stressful environment.
+Not keeping up on dental hygiene can cause unnecessary pain and health problems in an already stressful environment.

 Things that Should be in a First Aid Kit

-While grabbing a pre-assembled first aid kit from the store will provide basic needs for scrapes and scratches, it may not have essentials for emergencies.
+While grabbing a preassembled first aid kit from the store will provide basic needs for scrapes and scratches, it may not have essentials for emergencies.
 Having essentials to keep wounds cleaned and dressed and pain at a manageable level will make long-term survival a possibility for someone that needs immediate medical attention.
 It can also prevent a small injury from becoming a health issue.

 Mayo Clinic provides a list of first aid items everyone should have.
-Some of the items on this list that most may not have thought of are superglue, duct tape, disposable gloves, insect repellant and aloe vera gel.
+Some of the items on this list that most may not have thought of are superglue, duct tape, disposable gloves, insect repellent and aloe vera gel.

 7. Needs for Protection and Survival

 Items that provide protection and increase survival in a long-term emergency also differ from one situation to the next.
-Having items that can serve a verity of purposes will increase preparation without needing something for every possible scenario.
+Having items that can serve a variety of purposes will increase preparation without needing something for every possible scenario.

 Weapons Worth Having

 One weapon that can serve a verity of purposes is a pocket knife.
-Pocket knives are useful for cutting things open, prepare food, and breaking things free.
+Pocket knives are useful for cutting things open, preparing food, and breaking things free.
 As a last resort, it could be useful for protection and hunting.